hacefresko/EvilPortal/README.md

 # Captive phishing

-Bash script for creating a WiFi access point or intercepting and existing one and perform phishing via a captive portal
+Bash script for creating a new WiFi access point or intercepting an existing one and then perform phishing through a captive portal.

 Programs needed:
+- airmon-ng
 - dnsmasq
 - hostapd
 - macchanger
 - apache2
 - gnome-terminal

-Usage:
+Before running the script:
 - Put the fake captive portal in directory /captive, with a similar user/password structure as the example provided in index.html
-- Change wifi name
 - Create the following database:

 ```